 Not much to it, right?
 That closing sentiment (“Sincerely” in this case) is called a complimentary close (or complimentary closing), which is then followed by your name to end the cover letter.

-A Postscript to Seal the Deal
+Don't Forget to Add a Postscript to Seal the Deal (Teacher Cover Letter Hack)

 I know, I know, I said that was it.
 But hear me out for just one final moment, if you will.